alchimystic/defold-rng/README.md

 `init_state` is the starting state for the RNG, you can pass any 64-bit value.
 `init_seq` selects the output sequence for the RNG, you can pass any 64-bit value, although only the low 63 bits are significant.

+#### rng.tinymt32()

+Creates a TinyMT32 generator instance with a entropy-based seed of 4 elements.
+You should use this if you don't care about explicitly providing a seed.

+#### rng.tinymt32(`seed`)

+Creates a TinyMT32 generator wth a given seed.
+You can pass any 64-bit value, but 0 will have the same result as a random seed.
+You should use this to specify the seed.

 **Caution:** I don't recommend using of 64-bit integers.
 Consider using 32-bit integers instead.

 ### Common Methods (to all RNG instances)